MOUNT ARABÍ – YECLA

 The Sendero El Valle is a simple walking nature trail, suitable for children, and runs through a magnificent forest style regional park.
 It is a comfortable and pleasant tour that allows you to soak up all its natural beauty, while learning about the values of its cultural heritage in this spectacular part of the Murcia region.
 The walking route begins at the El Valle visitors centre where there is ample parking and explanatory signs.
 As you walk through the enchanting forest, you can take in the delightful scents of pine, rosemary and thyme, come across ravines and a waterfall, and visit the Castillo de la Luz.

 LA CONTRAPARADA – JAVALI NUEVO

-The picturesque Contraparada walking and cycling route is just under 2km long and starts at the Visitors Centre.
+The Contraparada walking and cycling route located in the picturesque area of Javali Nuevo, is just under 2km long and starts at the Visitors Centre.
 From here, you will find all the useful information you need about the route and its surrounding countryside, with signposts to direct you along your way.
-It runs through an area of high scenic, environmental and historical value, where as you pass over wooden bridges and stroll along riverside pathways, you spot various species of birds, ducks and typical plant life of the Murcian countryside.
+It runs through an area of high scenic, environmental and historical value, with the River Segura and bird spotting huts being some of the highlights.
+As you pass over wooden bridges and stroll along riverside pathways, you notice various species of birds, ducks and typical plant life of the Murcian countryside.
 The Contraparada walking route takes you on a cultural journey through the history of nature and agriculture in the Murcia region, and is popular with school excursions for its many educational elements.
 Tel: 968 212 518 www.lacontraparadamurcia.es

 EL COTERILLO – SAN PEDRO DEL PINATAR